GovTechSG/ship-hats-portal/manage-account.md

 ## Switch account
-If you are a SA or PA for more than one subscription account in SHIP-HATS, you may need to switch between these accounts to Manage users, Manage Projects, Viewing Plan Details and Viewing Billing Info.
+If you are a SA or PA for more than one subscription account in SHIP-HATS, you may need to switch between these accounts to:

+- Manage Projects
+- View Plan Details
+- View Billing Info

 ### To switch account